 But how did the psychologist become a successful entrepreneur and keynote speaker?
 Where do his roots lie?
 Robert Betz: "I originally come from a Catholic family in the Rhineland, where people liked to judge others.
 That is something typically Catholic, Rhineland.
 Everyone who was different and thought differently was simply called crazy or stupid.
 That was part of my upbringing."

-Robert Betz: "The boarding school time was very formative"
+Robert Betz: "The boarding school years were very formative".

-At the age of ten Robert Betz attended a Catholic boarding school.
+At the age of ten, Robert Betz attended a Catholic monastic boarding school.
 At that time he could well imagine becoming a priest.
-"The boarding school time was very formative.
-It was then that I realized that I could be happy without my parents.
+"The time at boarding school was very formative.
+I realized then that I could be content without my parents.
 I wasn't homesick."
-Later, the youngest of five siblings transferred to the grammar school: "I never had any inhibitions about saying anything - not even to the teacher.
+Later, the youngest of five siblings transferred to grammar school: "I never had any inhibitions about saying anything - not even to the teacher.
 I had a certain self-confidence relatively early on.
-My classmates recognized this and elected me class president."
+My classmates recognized that and elected me class president."

-But Robert Betz was not a class clown.
-In an interview he says: "I have the Rhineland humour and love to laugh.
-Even as a child I liked to celebrate with my family."
-His family shaped him, but as the youngest in the group he wanted to do many things differently from his older siblings: "I always travelled the world.
+However, Robert Betz was not a class clown.
+In the interview, he says, "I have a Rhenish sense of humor and love to laugh.
+Even as a child, I loved to party with my family."
+His family shaped him, but as the youngest in the bunch, he wanted to do many things differently than his older siblings: "I always moved around the world.
 Hamburg, Frankfurt, Düsseldorf, Munich, Lindau, Lake Constance ...
-It was fun."
-Robert Betz decided early on not to have children of his own: "I had myself sterilised at the age of 25 and did it deliberately.
-That was at the time when progressive men were having themselves sterilised.
-I think it all influenced that I went a different way."
+That was fun."
+Early on, Robert Betz decided against having children of his own: "I had myself sterilized at the age of 25, and quite consciously.
+That was during the time when progressive men were having themselves sterilized.
+I think that all influenced me to take a different path."

 Robert Betz about early childhood strategies

-But let us look back on his childhood.
-In his seminars Robert Betz talks about how children develop strategies at an early age: "The basic need of every child is the need or the search for maximum attention.
-You can call it love, appreciation, recognition or praise - every child needs attention."
+But let's take another look back at his childhood.
+In his seminars, Robert Betz talks about children developing strategies early on: "The basic need of every child is the need or the search for maximum attention.
+You can call that love, appreciation, recognition or praise - every child needs attention."